raforg/rawhide/README.md

 # PACKAGING

-To build a package on rpm-based distributions:
+To build a package on rpm-based *Linux* distributions:

         rpmbuild -ta rawhide-3.3.tar.gz